 Writing-Intensive Requirement

 All Mason students are required to complete at least one course designated as "writing intensive" in their major at the 300-level or above.
-CONF 302 Culture, Identity, and Conflict has been designated "writing intensive."
+CONF 302 Culture, Identity, and Conflict (Mason Core) has been designated "writing intensive."

 Electives